rohitkannan/rohitkannan.github.io/_pages/cv.md

 * Engineering Consultant at Alcon (Oct. to Dec.
 2013)
   * Designed a measure of residual stress in molded intraocular lens wafers using statistical techniques
-  * Evaluated the efficacy of amorphous dispersions towards increasing the bioavailability of an opthalmic drug using thermodynamic and pharmacokinetic modeling
+  * Used thermodynamic and pharmacokinetic modeling to increase the bioavailability of an opthalmic drug

 * Engineering Consultant at Corning Inc. (Aug. to Oct.
 2013)
-  * Determined effects of oxygen on the cure rate of UV-curable acrylate polymers through experiments and first-principles modeling
+  * Determined effects of oxygen on the cure rate of acrylate polymers through modeling and experiments
-  * Conducted statistical analysis to accelerate cell culture media development to enable scale-up and improve protein production efficiency
+  * Conducted statistical analysis to accelerate cell culture media development and improve protein production

 Skills
 ======